Illustration of person holding a giant pen

 Healthcare marketing isn’t just about making great ads, but a good ad doesn’t hurt.

 At Echo-Factory, we’re a strategy-first healthcare marketing agency.
-We believe in identifying the problem our clients are trying to solve, then developing and executing a strategy that does just that.
+We believe in identifying the problem our clients are trying to solve and then developing and executing a strategy that does just that.

-Sometimes “a great ad” is part of that strategy.
-And we’ve done some healthcare marketing campaigns we’re very proud of.
+Sometimes, “a great ad” is part of that strategy.
+We’re very proud of some healthcare marketing campaigns we’ve done.

-But for this exercise, we excluded our own work to come up with a list of six of the best healthcare ads from recent marketing campaigns, each representing a lesson that healthcare growth agencies could apply to their work going forward.
+However, for this exercise, we excluded our work to develop a list of nine of the best healthcare ads from recent marketing campaigns, each representing a lesson that healthcare growth agencies could apply to their work going forward.

 Hipster Disease in Wyoming